 - 4. Minimum Size Replacement Trees.
 The required minimum size of a replacement tree worth one tree credit shall be six feet tall for native or other conifers and 2-inch caliper for deciduous or broad-leaf evergreen trees.
 Additional credits may be awarded for larger replacement trees as decided by the Planning Official.
 Trees planted to form a clipped or sheared hedge will not be counted toward tree density credits.
 Supplemental Thuja/Arborvitae (or other slow-growing conifers as listed by the Planning and Building Department) planted on development sites shall not count towards tree density credits on a lot.
 The installation and maintenance shall be pursuant to KZC 95.50 and 95.51 respectively. - 5.
 Replacement Tree Locations.
-In designing a development and in meeting the required tree density, the replacement trees shall be planted pursuant to KZC 95.50 in the following order of priority:
+In designing a development and in meeting the required tree density, the replacement trees shall be planted pursuant to KZC 95.50 in the following order of priority: - a.

-- a.
 On-Site.
-The preferred locations, in order of priority, for new trees are: - 1) On the subject property - 2) Site perimeter the area of the subject property that is within 10 feet from the property line: - 3) In preserved Groves, Critical Areas or Critical Area Buffers, or required land use buffers; - Adjacent to stormwater facilities as approved by Public Works under KMC 15.52.060: - 5) Entrance landscaping, traffic islands, and other common areas within the residential subdivision development. - b.
+The preferred locations, in order of priority, for new trees are: - 1) On the subject property - 2) Site perimeter the area of the subject property that is within 10 feet from the property line; - 3) In preserved Groves, Critical Areas or Critical Area Buffers, or required land use buffers; - 4) Adjacent to stormwater facilities as approved by Public Works under KMC 15.52.060; - 5) Entrance landscaping, traffic islands, and other common areas within the residential subdivision development. - b.
 Off-Site.
 When room is unavailable for planting the required replacement trees on site, then they may be planted at another approved location in the City.
-Trees that are planted off site from the subject property shall be subject to a 5 Year Maintenance Agreement. - 6.
-Reforestation Incentive.
+Trees that are planted off site from the subject property shall be subject to a 5 Year Maintenance Agreement.

+- 6. Reforestation Incentive.
 In order to encourage planting of replacement trees that will in the future achieve environmental functions provided by grove trees, the Planning Official may authorize a reduction of the required tree credits per acre to 30 credits, subject to the following standards: - a.
 A minimum of three replacement trees, selected from the City-approved Landmark Tree Mitigation List, shall be planted in a staggered manner with adequate spacing that allows the trees to reach mature size and where canopies will overlap after 20 years of growth; and - b.
-At least one of the three replacement trees shall be planted in a required yard. - 7.
+At least one of the three replacement trees shall be planted in a required yard. - ✓ Update: New subsection added with incentives for planting trees in a manner that will result in a future tree grove per Council request - ✓ Explanation: Allows applicants to qualify for reduced per acre tree credit requirements if at least one future tree grove of 3 or more trees is proposed, selected from the Landmark Tree Mitigation List - ✓ Result: Promotes planting of future tree groves that will eventually fulfill the beneficial qualities of tree groves, including habitat - 7.
 Payment in-Lieu of Planting.
-When the Planning Official determines on-site and off-site locations are unavailable, then the applicant shall pay an amount of money in lieu of planting set at \$450.
-The fee in lieu cost shall be multiplied by the number of required tree credits or mitigation trees.
+When the Planning Official determines on-site and off-site locations are unavailable, then the applicant shall pay an amount of money in lieu of planting.
+The value shall be established according to the formula outlined in the most recent edition of the Guide for Plant Appraisal, published by the Council of Tree and Landscape Appraisers.
+The replacement tree value shall be determined by the City.
+Unit costs for conifers and deciduous trees shall be multiplied by the number of required tree credits or mitigation trees.
 All fee in lieu payments shall be paid into the City Forestry Account pursuant to KZC 95.57.
-The Planning and Building Director is authorized to adjust the fee in lieu value periodically to reflect current City costs of materials and labor.